SAKryukov/dotnet-solution-structure/articles/article0.md

 The properties should be `public` and read/write.
 The first reason for that is globalization: it should be the type known to the host assembly and its corresponding *satellite assemblies* used for potential localization.
 Therefore, we have to assume that the class `My.Main` is defined in some separate assembly referenced by the host assembly and any satellite assemblies.
 And it required public members.

 Let's take a step further.
 We have added two properties of the class `DimensionalQuantity`, to make our type compound, and also the property `Flag` of a list type, and the list types are already supported by XAML.
-To make it even more interesting, we applied the attribute `[ContentProperty]`, to support *direct content*:
+To make it even more interesting, we applied the attribute `[ContentProperty]`, to support *direct content*.

- Let's see how we can use `Color` and lists:
+ Let's see how we can use `Color`, `DimensionalQuantity`, and list:

 ```{lang=XML}
 &lt;FrameworkContentElement x:Class="My.SingleObjectDataSource"